Friction

 Friction example - knife sharpening

 When sharpening a knife on a sharpening stone, the blade of the knife makes contact with the surface of the stone and slides against it.
 This interaction between the two surfaces generates friction.
-As the blade moves across the stone, the friction helps to remove small bits of material from the knife’s edge, gradually sharpening it to a finer point.
+As the blade moves across the stone, the friction helps to remove small bits of material from the knife’s edge.
+Over time, this sharpens it to a finer point.
 The abrasive action of the sharpening stone, facilitated by friction, allows for the restoration of a sharp cutting edge on the knife.

 Garden slide